JohnBonnechappe/Mainframe_COBOL_ASM_etc/JCL/README.md

 👍 PDS2PDSE
    copies a PDS to PDSE.

      You can delete the old PDS or keep it as a backup.

 👍 RENAMEDS
      Rename a dataset

+👍 WRITEMBR

+     WRite some text from the JCL into a PS dataset and into a member